 For this review, the pricing principles in the referral specify that prices for all tariff groups are to transition from the 2024-25 fixed and volumetric prices towards the respective price targets.
-Once both the total fixed and volumetric price meet the respective fixed and volumetric price targets for a tariff group, the price target is to apply for that tariff group for the remainder of the price path period.
+Once the total fixed price meets the total fixed price target for a tariff group, the fixed price target applies for that tariff group for the remainder of the price path period, with the same process then applying for volumetric prices.

 We consider that the pricing principles provide clear direction on this matter and differ from those that applied in the 2020 review.
 Applying the current pricing principles in the Warrill Valley scheme means that Seqwater would be unable to accrue additional revenue due to the actual price exceeding the price target for a period of time (and to allow that additional revenue to be returned to the scheme).
 Seqwater's proposal, while it has some merit in terms of stabilising prices and responding to customer preferences, is precluded by the terms of the referral.
-We note that the 2024-25 fixed price is below our draft 2025-26 fixed price target, so in the context of this report there will not need to be a reduction in the fixed price under the pricing principles.
+We note that the 2024-25 fixed price is below the 2025-26 fixed price target, so in the context of this review there will not need to be a reduction in the fixed price under the pricing principles.